Diana Zuckerman, PhD, Brandel France de Bravo, MPH, Jae Hong Lee, MD, MPH, and Sophia Lee, Cancer Prevention & Treatment Fund

 Although the importance of the Danish meta-analysis may have been overemphasized, the authors did raise very important potential problems with breast cancer screening using mammograms: unnecessary biopsies or overaggressive treatment.
 The use of mammograms to screen for breast cancer does result in more biopsies for lesions that look suspicious on mammograms but are not cancer.
 However, better training of radiologists and improved technology could reduce the number of unnecessary biopsies.
 Overly aggressive treatment is a well-documented problem, and not only because of mammograms.
 Many breast cancer patients undergo mastectomies when they are eligible for less extensive breast-conserving surgery.
 Women who have pre-cancerous conditions are often urged to have surgery even when experts believe “watchful waiting” or “active surveillance” is the more appropriate choice.
 It is important for patients to carefully discuss diagnostic and treatment options with their physicians.
 A second opinion is always a wise option, especially if any type of surgery is recommended.

 A final important issue is that at the same time that mammograms improve the chances of early diagnosis, they also expose women to radiation, which certainly can increase the risk of getting breast cancer.
+For example, the radiation from digital mammography screening is estimated to cause 2 to 11 deaths per 100,000 women.
+This estimate depends on factors like the woman’s age and how frequently she undergoes mammography.
 For this reason, it makes sense to avoid unnecessary mammography, rather than assume that more mammograms are better than fewer.
 Women should not undergo mammograms more often than is necessary, and they should make sure that their exposure to radiation from mammography is as low as possible.

 When considering whether the benefits of mammography outweigh the risks, it is important to weigh the risks and benefits of mammography as a technology separately from the risks of overtreatment.
 Overtreatment can be reduced if physicians are more cautious in their treatment recommendations and do a better job of communicating with their patients.